thiennp/frontend-mastery-hub/levels/132/README.md

-# Level 132: Vite & Modern Build Tools
+# Level 132: Vite Build Tool

 ## Overview
-This level focuses on vite & modern build tools and provides comprehensive learning materials, examples, and projects.
+This level focuses on vite build tool and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of vite & modern build tools
+- Understand the core concepts of vite build tool
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns